cri-o/cri-o/tutorials/setup.md

 It is possible to build a statically linked binary of CRI-O by using the officially provided [nix](https://nixos.org/nix) package and the derivation of it [within this repository](../nix).
-The builds are completely reproducible and will create a `x86_64`/`amd64` stripped ELF binary for the standard [glibc](https://www.gnu.org/software/libc) toolchain.
+The builds are completely reproducible and will create a `x86_64`/`amd64` stripped ELF binary for [glibc](https://www.gnu.org/software/libc).
 These binaries are integration tested as well and support the following features:

 - apparmor
 - btrfs